Why Choose a Natural Deodorant?

 The problem with conventional antiperspirants:

-- Sweating helps release toxins.
+- Sweating is beneficial to our health because it helps release toxins.
 Daily use of aluminum and aluminum derivatives prevent the body’s natural detoxification process.
 And because the body does not naturally produce aluminum, overexposure to this metal can be harmful.
 Propylene glycol is a neurotoxin and can cause skin irritation.

 WFP’s Take-Home Advice